openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Specification Document(s):
 : Section [Claims](#claims) of this document

+Claim Name:
+: `at_most_age`

+Claim Description:
+: the value is a JSON number as a non-negative integer that indicates a minimaximum age that the subject is.

+Change Controller:
+: eKYC and Identity Assurance Working Group - openid-specs-ekyc-ida@lists.openid.net

+Specification Document(s):
+: Section [Claims](#claims) of this document

 # Acknowledgements {#Acknowledgements}

 The following people at yes.com and partner companies contributed to the concept described in the initial contribution to this specification: Karsten Buch, Lukas Stiebig, Sven Manz, Waldemar Zimpfer, Willi Wiedergold, Fabian Hoffmann, Daniel Keijsers, Ralf Wagner, Sebastian Ebling, Peter Eisenhofer.

-We would like to thank Bjorn Hjelm, Stephane Mouy, Alberto Pulido, Joseph Heenan, Vladimir Dzhuvinov, Kosuke Koiwai, Azusa Kikuchi, Naohiro Fujie, Takahiko Kawasaki, Sebastian Ebling, Marcos Sanz, Tom Jones, Mike Pegman, Michael B. Jones, Jeff Lombardo, Taylor Ongaro, and Mark Haine for their valuable feedback and contributions that helped to evolve this specification.
+We would like to thank Brian Campbell Bjorn Hjelm, Stephane Mouy, Alberto Pulido, Joseph Heenan, Vladimir Dzhuvinov, Kosuke Koiwai, Azusa Kikuchi, Naohiro Fujie, Takahiko Kawasaki, Sebastian Ebling, Marcos Sanz, Tom Jones, Mike Pegman, Michael B. Jones, Jeff Lombardo, Taylor Ongaro, and Mark Haine for their valuable feedback and contributions that helped to evolve this specification.

 # Notices